 Pioneer Natural Resources denies report of acquisition interest.

 Oil and gas explorer Pioneer Natural Resources said that it was not pursuing any business combinations, after it was reported that the oil and gas explorer was considering an acquisition of smaller US rival Range Resources.

 "The Company is not contemplating a significant business combination or other acquisition transaction," Pioneer.

 ViaPath discusses merging with Tristar SPAC.

-ViaPath Technologies, which provides telecommunications and other services to the incarcerated population across the US, is in talks to go public through a merger with Tristar Acquisition I, Bloomberg
+ViaPath Technologies, which provides telecommunications and other services to the incarcerated population across the US, is in talks to go public through a merger with Tristar Acquisition I, Bloomberg reported.

 A transaction could value the company at more than $1.5bn.
 No deal has been reached and it's possible talks could collapse.

 Warner Bros Discovery looks to exit its regional sports network.

 Warner Bros Discovery, an American multinational mass media and entertainment conglomerate, is informing the professional-sports teams whose games are carried on three of its regional sports networks that it wishes to cease operating the channels and exit the business, WSJ reported.